 Located in Jukebox Junction, Lightning Rod currently boasts two incredible accolades: It’s the fastest wooden coaster in the world and it’s the only wooden launch coaster in the world.

 Let that sink in for a moment: In.
 The.
 World.
 When one rides, one wonders to themselves: “Has Dollywood discovered a way to break the laws of physics?”

 However, it’s not always easy being an innovator.

 Since its debut in 2016, the coaster has required a great deal of maintenance.

-What upgrades will Lightning Rod receive?
+What upgrades did Lightning Rod receive?

 These changes will allow Lightning Rod to maintain the current look and feel of a traditional wooden coaster while minimizing maintenance and providing for a smoother ride.

 Thunderhead, Dollywood’s other wooden coaster is currently in the process of being retracked.
 Some of the old wood is being replaced with a newer sturdier wood, a process that will take nearly four years to complete.

 Since the coaster was built in 2016, my own first Lightning Rod encounter is still fresh in my mind.